justaverylee/unclickable-featured-image/readme.txt

 1. Download this repository
 2. Upload the 'unclickable-featured-image' folder to your webserver (it's the whole repo)
 3. Place the 'unclickable-featured-image' folder in the '/wp-content/plugins' folder
 4. Activate the plugin from the WordPress admin console
+5. Test your site.
+If it does not work, try the settings page under Settings > Unclickable Featured Image Settings

 OR:
 1. Install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin from the WordPress admin console
+3. Test your site.
+If it does not work, try the settings page under Settings > Unclickable Featured Image Settings

 == Frequently Asked Questions ==